 My first expression of art was photography and it has remained the one consistent expression of my art.
 But in recent years, I have spent more time drawing the human form.

 A frequent subject of my art is nature.
 I grew up on a farm and so my formative years were in the midst of nature . . . from animals to plants.
 I am always looking for photo opportunities, sometimes they turn up when I least expect it.
 I’ve learned to have a camera with me at all times.
 Most of my favorite pictures were unplanned and taken on the spur of the moment.
 With nature it’s hard to plan ahead, you never know when a hummingbird will sit still long enough for you to capture the moment.

 Besides photographing nature, I also do au naturel photography and life drawing.
 I believe the human body is a wondrous thing and use my art to celebrate its wonder and beauty.

-Prints of almost everything you see on this site are for sale.
+Prints or originals of almost everything you see on this site are for sale.
 If you find something you'd like to buy, let me know and I can give you size options and pricing.

 call/text 816 210 4778